actions-runner-controller/charts/charts/actions-runner-controller/README.md

 The source code for app itself can be found at [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller).
 The Helm chart implementation of this repository is maintained here.

 Details around the solution are kept in the main repository as well as non-helm chart specific issues.
-If you are a new user of the actions-runner-controller project please familiarise youself with this repository by going through the [README.md](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/README.md).
+If you are a new user of the actions-runner-controller project please familiarise youself with the main repository by going through the [README.md](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/README.md).
 This is also where the usage of the runners themselves are documented and maintained so it is essential you read the README.md to be able to use this chart.

 ## Installation
 **cert-manager**